baidu-research/GloballyNormalizedReader/README.md

 Jonathan Raiman and John Miller.
 Globally Normalized Reader.
 Empirical Methods in Natural Language Processing (EMNLP), 2017.

-If you use the dataset/code in your research, please cite the above paper.
+If you use the dataset/code in your research, please cite the above paper:

     @inproceedings{raiman2015gnr,
+        author={Raiman, Jonathan and Miller, John},
-        author = {J. Raiman and J. Miller}, booktitle = {Empirical Methods in Natural Language Processing (EMNLP)}, title = {Globally Normalized Reader},
+        booktitle={Empirical Methods in Natural Language Processing (EMNLP)}, title={Globally Normalized Reader},
-        year = {2017},
+        year={2017},
     }

 Note: This repository is a reimplementation of the original used for the above paper.
 The original used a batch size of 32 and synchronous-SGD across multiple GPUs.
 However, this code currently only runs on a single GPU and will split a batch that runs out of memory into several smaller batches.
 For this reason, the code does not exactly reproduce the results in that paper (but it should be <2% off).
 Work is underway to rectify this issue.